neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 ![Agent MCP Tool](images/agent-mcp-tool.png)

 4. YOU HAVE AN AGENT!
 Now let's test it.
-Enter a query like "What risks does Apple face?"
+Enter a query like "What risks does APPLE INC face?"

+We need to use "APPLE INC" because it does an exact string match for the company name.

 You will see the agent ask you for approval to run the MCP request - click yes.
 Then you will see the MCP call in the context that it runs along with the results.
 Also try things like "What is the schema?"

 ![Test Finance Agent](images/test_finance_agent.png)